Abhishekkochar/bltzr-dao-task/README.md

 - Only a valid ERC20 address will be provided.
 - Only input address that holds the Pudgy collection.
 - Only read basic NFT data.
+- Only processing image for NFTs, no video.